 If you're an international student with a valid student visa, our Visitors Health Insurance and Working Visa Health Insurance will not meet your student visa requirements.
 We recommend you purchase Medibank Overseas Student Health Cover (OSHC) which is specifically designed with the needs and budgets of students in mind.

 What if I'm on a working visa?

 If you're in Australia on a working visa, our Visitors Health Insurance may not meet any visa requirements you might have.
-We recommend you purchase one of our Working Visa Health Insurance covers which meet the Australian Government 457 visa requirements.
+We recommend you consider purchasing one of our Working Visa Health Insurance covers which meet the Australian Government's 457 visa requirements.
 You can purchase Working Visa Health Insurance online.